Amazonomachy: Frieze in Temple of Apollo at Bassae

-Amazonomachy frieze from Mausoleum at Halicarnassus
+Frieze from Mausoleum at Halicarnassus

 Several sections of an Amazonomachy frieze from the Mausoleum at Halicarnassus are now in the British Museum.
 One part depicts Heracles grasping an Amazon by the hair, while holding a club behind his head in a striking manner.
 This Amazon is believed to be the Amazon queen Hippolyta.
 Behind Heracles is a scene of a Greek warrior clashing shields with an Amazon warrior.
 Another slab displays a mounted Amazon charging at a Greek, who is defending himself with a raised shield.
-This Greek is believed to be Theseus, who joined Heracles during his labours.
+This Greek is believed to be Theseus, who joined Heracles during his labors.

 Other

 Micon painted the Amazonomachy on the Stoa Poikile of the Ancient Agora of Athens, which is now lost.

 Phidias depicted Amazonomachy on the footstool of the chryselephantine statue of Zeus at Olympia.

 In 2018, archaeologists discovered relief-decorated shoulder boards made from bronze that were part of a breastplate of a Greek warrior at a Celtic sacrificial place near the village of Slatina nad Bebravou in Slovakia.
 Deputy of director of Slovak Archaeological Institute said that it is the oldest original Greek art relic in the area of Slovakia.
 Researchers analyzed the pieces and determined they were once part of a relief that depicted the Amazonomachy.